dereuromark/CakePHP-GraphViz-Models/README.md

 command line: filename and format.
 You can use either the filename option like so:

 ```
-$ Console/cake ModelGraph generate /tmp/my_models.png
+$ Console/cake ModelGraph generate /tmp/relations.dot
 ```

-Or you can use both options together like so:
+It will derive the format from the extension if possible.

+You can provide the format manually, as well:

 ```
-$ Console/cake ModelGraph generate /tmp/my_models.svg svg
+$ Console/cake ModelGraph generate -f svg
 ```

 No special magic is done about the filename.
 What You Give Is What You Get.
 As for the